 What about My Kids?

-Your children are welcome to join you in the service, as we will not offer childcare.
+Your children are welcome to join you in the service, as we will only offer childcare for ages 0-3.

 If you’re looking to find more meaning this Christmas or looking for hope this holiday, we believe you’ll find what you’re looking for at our Christmas Eve service.
 It wouldn’t be the same without you, so we hope you’ll consider attending.